Professor Adam Tomkins – arguably an academic but no scholar

 The Telegraph said of Clifford: “An omnivorous collector, he drew little distinction between the fine and decorative arts, being blind to the hierarchies that assign to painting and sculpture more prestige than drawings, furniture or prints.
 Though he started late, Clifford gradually turned the National Gallery of Scotland into an encyclopaedic museum, a mini-V&A or Ashmolean.“

 On his retirement the Telegraph, always keen to insult Scotland by patronising it stupid, ran a page of puffery entitled, “The Man Who Put Scotland on the Map“.
 (The Scotsman, the Torygraph’s cousin in Scotland, followed suit.)
 Clifford’s successor, John Leighton, is a much more low-key chap, educated in Edinburgh in fine art.
 Never slow to be condescending the Torygraph said, “Once again Edinburgh has picked the right man”.
 The collective groans of derision rose higher than Clifford’s self-esteem, which is to say, above and beyond the pinnacle of the Scott Monument.

 Sadly, the great elevation, the top London post Clifford had set has heart on securing, head of the V&A in London, “the only job I ever wanted” never materialised.
 He drifted off into relative obscurity.
 Being a professional carpetbagger does not guarantee international career success let alone world domination.

 If the definition of a carpetbagger is someone or some group seeing a vacuum, a gap in the market, somebody who goes out of their way for personal profit at the expense of others, then the raggle-taggle political party RISE must fit that category.

-RISE calls itself an alliance of the Scottish Socialists, Radical Independence, the Scottish Left Project and other groups, each planning to fight May’s Holyrood election as part of an anti-austerity coalition similar to Syriza in Greece and Podemos in Spain.
+RISE calls itself an alliance of the Scottish Socialists, Radical Independence, the Scottish Left Project and other groups, each planning to fight elections as part of an anti-austerity coalition similar to Syriza in Greece and Podemos in Spain.
 There’s ambition for you.
-(The SNP has many such members.
-Why duplicate and separate?)